-If you are a fan of those addicting little Lotus Biscoff cookies, these chocolate-covered Biscoff Truffles will be your new favorite.
+If you are a fan of those addictive little Lotus Biscoff cookies, these chocolate-covered Biscoff Truffles will be your new favorite.
 With the classic Biscoff Lotus speculoos flavors of cinnamon and brown sugar, these little nuggets are irresistible.
-The center has a creamy cookie base that is drenched in milk chocolate for a homemade candy truffle that melts in your mouth.

 Jump to: